futuredapp/arkitekt/README.md

-As you might see, `View`, represented by Activity/Fragment communicates only with `ViewModel` and it happens through Databinding, throught ViewModel reference stored in Activity or by listening to one-shot events.
+As you might see, `View`, represented by Activity/Fragment communicates only with `ViewModel` and it happens through Datainding, through ViewModel reference stored in Activity or by listening to one-shot events.
 It is important to note, that ViewModel is pure Java object and it doesn't hold reference to Activity/Fragment.

 Getting started
 ===============
+TBD

 Download
 ========